Signing certificates securely store your credentials so you can easily reference them when building your app in the cloud.

-You'll need two sets of Apple certificates when your app goes to production, which means you'll eventually need two Security Profiles: one for development and one for production.
+You'll need two sets of Apple certificates when your app goes to production, which means you'll eventually need two signing certificates: one for development and one for production.

-We'll guide you through creating a development profile with the credentials that you need for the desired platform below.
+We'll guide you through creating a development signing certificate with the credentials that you need for the desired platform below.

 The Android keystore, used for signing apps, can be generated using keytool, which is included in the